 Objective: That Bulky Goods Sales do not compromise or distort the activity centre hierarchy.
-Acceptable Solutions Performance Criteria A1 P1 The gross floor area for Bulky Goods Sales must be not less than 250m2 per tenancy, unless the use Bulky Goods Sales must not compromise or distort the activity centre hierarchy, having regard to: relies on more than 50% of the site area for outdoor display of goods for sale. (a) the extent that the proposed use improves and broadens the commercial or retail choice within the area; (b) the extent that the proposed use impacts on surrounding activity centres; and (c) any relevant local area objectives contained within the relevant Local Provisions Schedule.
+Acceptable Solutions Performance Criteria A1 The gross floor not less than 2 r area for Bulky Goods Sales must be 250m2 per tenancy, unless the use than 50% of the site area for outdoor P1 Bulky Goods Sales must not compromise or distort the activity centre hierarchy, having regard to: (a) the extent that the proposed use improves and broadens the commercial or retail choice within the area; (b) the extent that the proposed use impacts on surrounding activity centres; and (c) any relevant local area objectives contained within the relevant Local Provisions Schedule.

 That building height: Objective: is compatible with the streetscape; and (b) does not cause an unreasonable loss of amenity to adjoining residential zones.
 Acceptable Solutions Performance Criteria Р1 Α1 Building height must be not more than 12m.
-Building height must be compatible with the streetscape and character of development existing on established properties in the area, having regard to: the topography of the site; the height, bulk and form of existing building on the site and adjacent properties; (c) the bulk and form of proposed buildings; the apparent height when viewed from the (d) adjoining road and public places; and any overshadowing of public places. (e) A2 P2 Building height: Building height within 10m of a General Residential Zone, Inner Residential Zone, Low Density (a) within 10m of a General Residential Zone, Low Residential Zone, or Rural Living Zone must be Density Residential Zone or Rural Living Zone consistent with building height on adjoining properties must be not more than 8.5m; or and not cause an unreasonable loss of residential (b) within 10m of an Inner Residential Zone must amenity, having regard to: be not more than 9.5m. overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; overlooking and reduction of privacy; and visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.
+Building height must be compatible with the streetscape and character of development existing on established properties in the area, having regard to: the topography of the site; the height, bulk and form of existing building on the site and adjacent properties; (c) the bulk and form of proposed buildings; the apparent height when viewed from the (d) adjoining road and public places; and any overshadowing of public places. (e) A2 P2 Building height: Building height within 10m of a General Residential Zone, Inner Residential Zone, Low Density (a) within 10m of a General Residential Zone, Low Residential Zone, or Rural Living Zone must be Density Residential Zone or Rural Living Zone consistent with building height on adjoining properties must be not more than 8.5m; or and not cause an unreasonable loss of residential (b) within 10m of an Inner Residential Zone must amenity, having regard to: be not more than 9.5m. overshadowing and reduction in sunlight to habitable rooms and private open space of dwellings; (b) overlooking and reduction of privacy; and visual impacts caused by the apparent scale, bulk or proportions of the building when viewed from the adjoining property.